3.3 Norfolk Local Assessment Protocol

 The parents’ involvement in the Assessment will be central to its success.
 At the outset they need to understand how they can contribute to the process and what is expected of them to change in order to improve the outcomes for the child.
 The Assessment process must be open and transparent with the parents.
 However, the process should also challenge parents’ statements and behaviour where it is evidenced that there are inconsistencies, questions or obstacles to progress.
 All parents or care givers should be involved equally in the Assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.
 There may be exceptions to the involvement in cases of Sexual Abuse or Domestic Violence and Abuse for example, where the plan for the Assessment must consider the safety of an adult as well as that of the child.

 The wider family should be engaged in the assessment where there is agreement to do so from the parents.
 Encouraging the involvement of wider family can often provide additional support and/or safety for the child and assessments should be made to determine this.
 It can also help parents understand what professionals are worried about.
-A ‘rapid network meeting’ should be initiated in the early stages of an assessment (by working day 20) to support this process in the best interests of the child.
+Social Workers should explore the wider network with the child and parents and a family network meeting should be held in the early stages of an assessment (by working day 20) to support this process in the best interests of the child.
 Family members will always need to be assessed where a child goes to live with them during the course of an assessment.

 Assessing family abroad